-Alexis Ford holds a Masters degree in Mathematics and currently teaches a variety of university-level mathematics courses.
+Sam Ford, Treasurer - Sam Ford holds a Masters degree in Computational and Data Sciences and currently teaches a variety of university-level mathematics courses.

-Layla Littlemeyer has two Associate Degrees in Anthropology and Behavioral Sciences, both of which underpin her passion for the study of history and human cultures.
+Layla Littlemeyer - Layla Littlemeyer has two Associate Degrees in Anthropology and Behavioral Sciences, both of which underpin her passion for the study of history and human cultures.
 She is currently pursuing a Bachelor’s degree in Anthropology.
 Ms. Littlemeyer serves as the Director of Research and contributes to the RM Blog.

-Andy To is an educator and historian.
+Andy To - Andy To is an educator and historian.
 He holds a degree from California State University, Fullerton, and currently teaches in Orange County.
 Mr. To contributes to the RM Podcast project.

 Ralph Pickard is a Cold War veteran, published author and analyst for the U.S. DoD intelligence community.
 He has authored three well received books titled STASI Decorations and Memorabilia Volumes I, II, and III as well as a number of noteworthy combined history and artifact articles related to both the MfS (STASI) and KGB.
 In addition to acquiring an extensive MfS collection, he has broadened his collection and research efforts to include the KGB during the Cold War era.
 His analysis of history and memorabilia of the KGB and MfS provides insight into how closely these two organizations and other foreign colleagues assisted and worked with each other throughout the Cold War.

 Dr. Julien Reitzenstein, Heinrich-Heine-Universität Düsseldorf